syn-chromatic/micro-db/README.md

 - FileTrait
 - OpenFileTrait
 - CPathTrait
-Found in "traits.rs"
+Found in 'traits.rs'

-This is already provided in an std environment, see "impls.rs".
+This is already provided in an std environment, see 'impls.rs'.
 ```